om1d3/bender_upgrade_guide/README.md

 blkid | grep ext4 | grep -v boot-pool
 ```

-In our case, the MicroSD shifted from `sde1` to `sdf1` after reboot.
+in our case, the MicroSD shifted from `sde1` to `sdf1` after reboot.

-Mount and fix the configuration:
+mount and fix the configuration:

 ```bash
 # Mount MicroSD (was sdf1 after reboot)